Grand Theft Auto Defense

 As you can see, vehicle offenses in California can be quite complicated and legally nuanced.
 For the best possible outcome in your case, hire a reputable criminal defense attorney to help you navigate these complex charges.

 If you or a loved one is charged with grand theft auto, joyriding, or carjacking, it is imperative that you contact a criminal defense attorney immediately.
-Do not hesitate to call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
+Do not hesitate to call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a confidential consultation about your case or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.